biemond/biemond-orawls-vagrant/puppet/modules/orawls/README.markdown

       sslenabled                        => '0',
     }

-or with log parameters and ssl
+or with log parameters, default file store and ssl

     # this will use default as wls_setting identifier
     wls_server { 'default/wlsServer2':